wkvong/multimodal-baby/README.md

 For the COCO Captioning dataset, we use pre-trained ResNeXt (by `--pretrained_cnn --cnn_model resnext50_32x4d`).
 Using the aforementioned pre-trained model results in significantly inferior performance.

 ### TextEncoder
 The text encoder for text.
-Currently supported architectures are LSTM, bi-LSTM, CBOW, simple embedding (by `--text_encoder <model>` and optionally `--bidirectional`).
+Currently supported architectures are LSTM, bi-LSTM, CBOW, simple embedding (by `--text_encoder <model>`).
 To generate text (captions), the text encoder must be uni-diretional.
 The uni-directional model can condition on the image features so that it turns into an image-captioning model (`--captioning`).

 ### MultimodalModel